3merge/q3-client/README.md

 #### Gatsby files

-We're not going to cover why the `gatsby-*` files exist.
-In fact, the browser, node and SSR variants are sometimes not even used and just kept blank.
-That said, the `gatsby-config.js` file is very important, but it's also minimal.
+We're not going to cover why `gatsby-*` files exist.
+In fact, the browser, node and SSR variants are sometimes not even used.
+That said, the `gatsby-config.js` file is very important to Q3.

-Using our setup helper, you can get the build process wrapped up in just a few lines.
-Essentially, you just need to populate some meta data
+Using our setup helper function, you can get the build process wrapped up in just a few lines.
+Essentially, you just need to populate the meta data.

 ```javascript
 // gatsby-config.js